-As a Social Partner, HOSPEEM has jointly taken forward several strands of work with EPSU (The European Federation of Public Service Unions), its partner in the Hospital Sector Social Dialogue committee.
+- > As a Social Partner, HOSPEEM has jointly taken forward several strands of work with EPSU (The European Federation of Public Service Unions), its partner in the Sector Social Dialogue Committee for the Hospital Sector.
 As part of the first work programme of the Social Dialogue committee, HOSPEEM and EPSU established three working groups to examine issues that were of key concern to the hospital sector in Europe and worked on a project to strengthen Social Dialogue in the new Member States and candidate countries.
-HOSPEEM and ESPU have also issued a joint statement on health services in Europe and supported a conference in Poland which examined the role of Social Dialogue in the privatisation of healthcare and the migration of healthcare staff.

-The working groups, project, joint statement and conference have all been a success and have demonstrated to the European Commission, the willingness and ability of employers and trade unions to work together in the hospital sector.
+HOSPEEM and ESPU have also issued a joint statement on health services in Europe and supported a conference in Poland that examined the role of Social Dialogue in the privatisation of healthcare and the migration of healthcare staff. - > The working groups, project, joint statement and conference have demonstrated to the European Commission, the willingness and ability of employers and trade unions to work together effectively in the hospital sector.
 As a new Social Dialogue committee, it has been vital for HOSPEEM and EPSU to demonstrate viable joint working.